istio/istio.io/_docs/reference/contribute/index.md

 ---
 category: Reference
-title: Overview
-index: true

-parent: Contributing to the Docs
+title: Contributing to the Docs
-order: 0

 bodyclass: docs
 layout: docs
 type: markdown
 ---

-# Contributing
+# Contributing to the Istio Docs

 This section teaches you how to contribute to the Istio documentation effort.